AnselmoGPP/Learn_Computer_Science/topics/cybersecurity.md

 #### Shells

-**Command**: Instruction telling the computer to do something (perform math, run tests, execute application...).
+**Command**: Instruction telling the computer to do something (perform math, run tests, execute application, find file, output text, ...).
+A command may need to include an **argument** (specific information needed by a command).
+All commands and arguments are case sensitive.

 **Shell**: Command-line interpreter.
 It provides a CLI for you to interact with the OS by entering commands.
 It also allows to combine commands and connect applications to perform complex and automated tasks.
 The shell communicates with the kernel to execute these commands.
 There're different types of shells, all of them using common Linux commands but differing in other features (example: bash and ksh use `$` to indicate user location, while zsh use `%`).
 Some shell are:

 - **bash** (Bourne-Again Shell): Default shell in most Linux distributions.
 User-friendly.
 Most popular shell in cybersecurity.
+The `$` symbol the prompt to enter a new command.
 - **csh** (C Shell)
 - **ksh** (Korn Shell)
 - **tcsh** (Enhanced C shell)